learn-co-curriculum/phase-4-rails-resources-update/README.md

 end
 ```

-Notice that in this action, the only `params` we need is the `id`; we're able to
+Notice that in this action, the only information we need from `params` is the
-use the bird's current number of likes to calculate the next number of likes!
+`id`; we're able to use the bird's current number of likes to calculate the next
-Our client app no longer needs to concern itself with sending that data or
+number of likes!
+Our client app no longer needs to concern itself with sending
-performing that calculation.
+that data or performing that calculation.

 > A note on breaking convention: by creating this custom route, we are breaking
 > the REST conventions we had been following up to this point.
 One alternate way